Matthew Abroe (Physics PhD)

 The summer before his senior year, Charlie interned at the University of Minnesota and got excited about experimental condensed matter physics.
 His advisor encouraged him to apply to the graduate program.

 After earning a PhD, Charlie started as a Senior Product Development Engineer in the aerospace group at 3M.
 Now, with Suominen Corp, he is a Product Development Manager designing nonwoven materials, which are used for hygiene products as well as wet wipes and swabs.
 Charlie credits his physics degree with his success in multiple fields.

 "The physics degree has allowed me to become the subject matter expert in many projects because of the ability to learn new subjects in depth.
 I can more easily adapt to new topics."

-Paul Edmon (UMN Astrophysics PhD)
+Paul Edmon (Astrophysics PhD)

 Research Computing Associate, Harvard Institute for Theory and Computation, Cambridge MA

 Paul loved space and stars; he wanted to be an astronaut.
 He discovered a knack and love for physics in high school and knew that you needed a PhD to be an astronaut, so he went off to the University of Washington to study physics.

 As an undergraduate Paul joined a research group detecting cosmic rays.
 In graduate school at the U he continued to study cosmic rays, now studying their origins and developing numerical simulations of their acceleration mechanisms.
 Part of this research was carried out using supercomputers that are part of the U's Minnesota Supercomputing Institute.